 As you can tell from the above examples, Google will have a key stake in this “Internet of Places.”
 But it’s not alone.
 Apple signals interest in location-relevant AR through its geo-anchors and Project Gobi.
 Facebook is building “Live Maps,” and Snapchat is pushing Local Lenses.

 These are a few utilitarian, commerce, and social angles.
 How else will geospatial AR materialize?
 What are its active ingredients, including 5G and the AR cloud?
-This is the theme of our new series, Location Wars, where we break down who’s doing what….continuing here with Apple.
+This is the theme of our new series, Space Race, where we break down who’s doing what….continuing here with Apple.

 Part II: Apple